PavlidisLab/rdp/README.md

 rdp.settings.isearch.apis=http://local.net:8080
 ## Admin user id used for authenticated remote search.
 Not using 1 or 2 because those are IDs frequently used in tests.
 If changed, also update data.sql
 rdp.settings.isearch.user-id=3
+## Token used for remote search with administrative rights.
+Obtain from RDMM program coordinator.
+rdp.settings.isearch.search-token=
-## Tokens for remote requests that authorize administrative access
+## Tokens for remote requests that authorize administrative access.
+Usually equal to the search-token, but can contain multiple entries separated by comma.
 rdp.settings.isearch.auth-tokens=
-## Token used for remote search with administrative rights
-rdp.settings.isearch.search-token=

 # ==============================================================
 # = Custom Messages